Layers

 Connected accounts

 The end-customer authorizes their own TikTok or Instagram account via OAuth.
 You create the URL, they complete the flow on the platform, they land back in your UI.
-The account row shows up in the project's social-accounts list.
+The account then appears in the project's social-accounts list.

 POST /v1/projects/:projectId/social/oauth-url